Illumination problem: Polygonal rooms

 This problem was also solved for polygonal rooms by George Tokarsky in 1995 for 2 and 3 dimensions, which showed that there exists an unilluminable polygonal 26-sided room with a "dark spot" which is not illuminated from another point in the room, even allowing for repeated reflections.
 These were rare cases, when a finite number of dark points (rather than regions) are unilluminable only from a fixed position of the point source.

+In 1995, Tokarsky found the first polygonal unilluminable room which had 4 sides and two fixed boundary points.
+He also in 1996 found a 20-sided unilluminable room with two distinct interior points.
 In 1997, two different 24-sided rooms with the same properties were put forward by George Tokarsky and David Castro separately.

-In 1995, Tokarsky found the first polygonal unilluminable room which had 4 sides and two fixed boundary points.

 In 2016, Samuel Lelièvre, Thierry Monteil, and Barak Weiss showed that a light source in a polygonal room whose angles (in degrees) are all rational numbers will illuminate the entire polygon, with the possible exception of a finite number of points.
 In 2019 this was strengthened by Amit Wolecki who showed that for each such polygon, the number of pairs of points which do not illuminate each other is finite.